ibm-cloud-architecture/refarch-asset-analytics/docs/cassandra/readme.md

 For the number of replicas, it is recommended to use 3 per datacenter.

-The spec.env in the statefulset define the datacenter name and rack name too.
+The `spec.env` parameters in the statefulset defines the datacenter name and rack name too.

 ## Code
-We have done two implementations for persisting `asset` data into Cassandra using Cassandra client API or SpringBoot cassandra repository API.
+We have done two implementations for persisting `asset` data into Cassandra, one using Cassandra client API and one with SpringBoot cassandra repository API.

 ## Cassandra client API
-The code is under asset-consumer project and can be loaded into Eclipse.
+The code is under `asset-consumer` project and can be loaded into Eclipse.
 This component is deployed as container inside a kubernetes cluster like ICP.
+See code explanation, how to build and run in [this note](../../asset-consumer/README.md)

-In the pom.xml we added the following dependencies
+In the pom.xml we added the following dependencies to get access to the core driver API:
 ```
 <dependency>
   <groupId>com.datastax.cassandra</groupId>